Azure/bicep-types-az/generated/cdn/microsoft.cdn/2020-09-01/types.md

 * **queryStringCachingBehavior**: 'IgnoreQueryString' | 'NotSet' | 'UseQueryString': Defines how CDN caches requests that include query strings.
 You can ignore any query strings when caching, bypass caching to prevent requests that contain query strings from being cached, or cache every request with a unique URL.
 * **ruleSets**: [ResourceReference](#resourcereference)[]: rule sets referenced by this endpoint.
 * **supportedProtocols**: 'Http' | 'Https'[]: List of supported protocols for this route.

+## CompressionSettings
+### Properties
+* **contentTypesToCompress**: string[]: List of content types on which compression applies.
+The value should be a valid MIME type.
+* **isCompressionEnabled**: bool: Indicates whether content compression is enabled on AzureFrontDoor.
+Default value is false.
+If compression is enabled, content will be served as compressed if user requests for a compressed version.
+Content won't be compressed on AzureFrontDoor when requested content is smaller than 1 byte or larger than 1 MB.

 ## ResourceReference
 ### Properties